FlasheTurtle/ItemChestshop/README.md

 Added configurable item aliases
 Built and tested the plugin using Maven and Paper Investigated differences between the published source and distributed plugin JAR, updated to 1.0.3

+AI-assisted development; used AI as a tutor/coding assistant while implementing and testing the changes.